Safe delivery in all climates

 “Imagine if vaccines didn’t have to be formulated as liquids.
 Imagine if they were cheap, safe, fast and agile to transport with no cold chain necessary, and nothing holding them back.

-REVEALED: The Real Cost of the Cold chain
+REVEALED: The real costs of the Cold Chain

 Managing the Last Mile

 Crucially, dry powder vaccines open up powerful opportunities for faster, more agile and more cost-efficient transport of vaccines in the critical last mile of the supply chain.
 It is here where the impact of the cold chain often hits hardest.
 For remote rural areas with few resources, keeping complex refrigeration systems in place is a challenge:

 - Only 10% of health care facilities in the world’s poorest countries have a reliable electricity supply

 - Over 70% of health care facilities have inadequate access to mains power in Uganda, as an example

 - UNICEF estimated that 1.5 MUSD of vaccines were lost in five months in 2011 due to difficulties maintaining cold chain vaccine supplies to remote locations